cpcorbett99-cmd/networkscanner/README.md

 Before running the script, make sure you have:

 - Python 3 installed
+- Run `pip install requirements.txt` to install all requirements
 - `nmap` installed on your system
 - The Python packages in your environment